-- You can only send FCL deliveries directly to Amazon if your delivery is assigned to one specific fulfillment center in your Amazon Seller Central dashboard (when you create your shipment plan).
+- You can only send FCL shipments directly to Amazon if your delivery is assigned to one specific fulfillment center in your Amazon Seller Central dashboard (when you create your shipment plan).

-- Your shipment must be labelled at its origin by your supplier in order to be accepted by Amazon.
-Otherwise you will have to break down and transload your goods for LTL onwards delivery.
+- Your shipment must be labeled at its origin by your supplier in order to be accepted by Amazon.
+Otherwise, you will have to break down and transload your goods for LTL onwards delivery.

 If you want to import goods by FCL via sea freight but Amazon assigns more than one fulfillment center to you when you set up the delivery, you can’t deliver your FCL directly to Amazon.